-An individual’s control over the flow of information reflects a central principle not only in mediation but also in the field of privacy.
-This conceptualization of privacy, as the right of the individual to control information about himself, was introduced by the sociologist Alan W. Westin, who defined privacy as “the claim of individuals, groups, or institutions to determine for themselves when, how, and to what extent information about them is communicated to others.”
+An individual’s control over the flow of information reflects a principle that is central not only in mediation but also in the field of privacy.
+The conceptualization of privacy as the right of the individual to control information about himself/herself was introduced by the sociologist Alan W. Westin, who defined privacy as “the claim of individuals, groups, or institutions to determine for themselves when, how, and to what extent information about them is communicated to others.”
 Westin’s concept, which has also been widely adopted in the literature on information privacy and the law, identifies an individual’s control over personal information with personal autonomy.
-In the world of information technology, the principle of controlling the flow of information is not limited to the stage of transfer of information to others but also applies to all incarnations of information, from the collection of information through the use of information and the dissemination of information to the storage and even erasure of information.
+In the world of information technology, however, the principle of controlling the flow of information is not limited to the transfer of information to others but also applies to all incarnations of information, from its collection, use, and dissemination through its storage and even erasure.
 Therefore, the right to privacy is accompanied by a broad set of rights protecting personal information.
 The connection between privacy and personal autonomy is also evident in Helen Nissenbaum’s conception of privacy in the age of information technology as a concept dependent on context and social norms.
-She emphasizes the centrality of the individual in understanding the use of information about himself in a given context.
+She emphasizes the centrality of the individual’s understanding of the use of information about himself/herself in a given context.

-In conclusion, the encounter between the principle of control over the flow of information in the mediation process and in the privacy domain leads to the conclusion that an alteration of the parties’ control over the flow of personal information in the mediation process, constitutes an infringement of both the right to autonomy (self-determination) in mediation and the right to privacy.
-The transition to conducting mediation online through digital platforms raises new difficulties regarding the new types of information revealed and the processing of information for internal and external purposes.
-This is especially the case when the digital platform processes the information.
-Before discussing the specific risks in detail, the next chapter analyzes the norms governing the flow of information in online mediation, primarily mediation norms, and privacy and data protection norms, to point out regulatory gaps.
+In conclusion, from the principle of control over the flow of information in the mediation process and in the privacy domain, it follows that an alteration of the parties’ control over the flow of personal information in the mediation process constitutes an infringement of both the right to autonomy (self-determination) in the mediation and of the right to privacy.
+The transition to conducting mediation online through digital platforms raises difficulties regarding new types of information revealed and the processing of information for internal and external purposes, not least when it is the digital platform that processes the information.
+Before discussing the specific risks in detail, Part III analyzes the norms governing the flow of information in online mediation, which are primarily mediation norms and privacy and data protection norms, to point out regulatory gaps.

 The Norms Governing the Flow of Information in Online Mediation